nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 and ensures freelancers can get the most out of every moment.

 ![Ui_Callout](images/Callout_UI.png)
-The UI is split into 3 main parts
+The UI is split into 4 main parts
 - Eventbook
   - This is where the events that you specified are displayed.
 - Contact
   - This is where the contacts you have stored are displayed.
 - Message Box
   - This is where the messages regarding the status of your commands are displayed.

-The main interaction with Paidlancers would be through the command box at the bottom of the UI.
+- Command Box
-This is where you can type in your commands and execute them.
+  - This is where you can type in your commands.

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start